-In Astronomy, students conduct laboratory and field investigations, use scientific methods, and make informed decisions using critical thinking and scientific problem solving.
-Students study the following topics: astronomy in civilization, patterns and objects in the sky, our place in space, the moon, reasons for the seasons, planets, the sun, stars, galaxies, cosmology, and space exploration.
-Students who successfully complete Astronomy will acquire knowledge within a conceptual framework, conduct observations of the sky, work collaboratively, develop critical-thinking skills, and develop research and presentation skills.
+In Integrated Physics and Chemistry, students conduct laboratory and field investigations, use scientific methods during investigation, and make informed decisions using critical thinking and scientific problem solving.
+This course integrates the disciplines of physics and chemistry in the following topics: force, motion, energy, matter, use of the periodic table and chemical bonding.
+Students who successfully complete IPC will acquire factual knowledge within a conceptual framework, work collaboratively with peers and develop critical thinking skills necessary to succeed in high school science courses.